-Perform pre-design evaluation and analysis of water project alternatives in order to recommend projects identified in the Water System Plan and support other City project planning requirements that occur outside of the annual CFP process.
+Perform pre-design evaluation and analysis of water project alternatives in order to recommend projects identified in the 2021-2026 Water System Plan and support other City project planning requirements that occur outside of the annual CFP process.

-Year Project Description Cost Estimated 2022-2027 Pre-Design and Planning.
-Project provides funding for pre- design evaluation of capital projects. \$847,500
+Year Project Description Cost Estimated 2024-2029 Pre-Design and Planning.
+Project provides funding for predesign evaluation of capital projects. \$900,000

-The City's Water System Plan and six-year Financial Plan identify projects from a planning level perspective based on detected deficiencies in a specific portion of the system.
+The 2021 - 2026 Water System Plan and its six-year Financial Plan identify projects from a planning level perspective based on detected deficiencies in a specific portion of the system.
 They also include planning level cost estimates done at the time the plan was developed and may not include enough detail in the scope to accurately assess project costs.
 This program evaluates these projects prior to their appropriation in the annual Capital Facilities Plan update.
 It ensures accurate scope of work and cost estimates and a full evaluation of project alternatives.
 Other uses for this information include project scheduling, assessment of rate impacts and cash flow planning.